portainer/portainer-docs/start/upgrade/podman.md

 ## Updating your Portainer Server

 {% hint style="warning" %}
-Starting from Portainer CE 2.9 and BE 2.10, HTTPS is enabled by default on port `9443`.
+Starting from Portainer BE 2.10, HTTPS is enabled by default on port `9443`.
 These instructions will configure Portainer to use 9443 for HTTPS and do not expose 9000 for HTTP.
 If you need to retain HTTP access, you can add:

 `-p 9000:9000`